 Learning About Obsessive Compulsive Disorder (OCD)

-Obsessive Compulsive Disorder: You have to wash your hands again.
+You have to wash your hands again.
 You have no choice.
 If you don’t, something awful will happen.
-Absolutely terrifying.
+Terrifying.
 Just wash them one more time then you are safe.
 Just one more time.
 Again.
 And another time.
 Again.

 This may sound like fiction, but it is the truth for the many people living with Obsessive Compulsive Disorder (OCD).
 OCD is an anxiety-based disorder where there are intrusive thoughts in the person’s mind that cause tremendous worry and anxiety.
 Those thoughts somehow become calmed or at least minimized when the person performs some specific action, like hand washing, checking the stove, walking around the house checking doors and windows.
 And this action will have to be repeated many times, dozens of times, maybe hundreds of times.
-It is possible that a person with a hand washing compulsion will wash their hands so many times they become raw and start to bleed.
+A person with a hand-washing compulsion may wash their hands so many times they become raw and start to bleed.

 Obsessions are repeated thoughts, urges, or mental images that cause anxiety.
 Common symptoms include: